 The Stories Behind 11 Iconic Skyscrapers

 You may have snaked through a long line of fellow tourists to trek to the observation deck for a breathtaking view from the top of the city, but do you know the stories behind many of the world's most iconic skyscrapers?
-We've stacked up some of the details.
+In honor of Skyscraper Day, we've stacked up some of the details.

 In 1969 the world’s largest retailer, Sears Roebuck and Company, decided they needed an office space for their roughly 350,000 employees.
 Four years, 2000 workers, and enough concrete to build an eight-lane, five-mile highway later, the 110-story Sears Tower was complete.
 (In 1988, Sears moved out of the building; 21 years later it was renamed the Willis Tower after global insurance broker Willis Group Holdings.)
 As a memorable finishing touch, 12,000 construction workers, Chicagoans, and Sears employees signed the building’s final beam.

 When famed Chinese architect I.M.
 Pei was tasked with designing this 70-story structure, he was dealt a number of challenges.
-He needed to craft a tall building (it stands at 1209 feet) in a typhoon zone and create a design that was pleasing to the Chinese people.
+He needed to craft a tall building (it stands at 1209 feet) in a typhoon zone and create a design that was pleasing to local residents.
 His masterpiece—opened in 1990 after a five-year construction—is supported by five steel columns meant to resist high-velocity winds, and is inspired by bamboo shoots, which symbolize strength and prosperity.

 A mere 11 months after it gained the title of tallest building in the world in 1930—thanks to the last minute addition of a 186-foot spire—this art deco wonder surrendered its title to the Empire State Building.
 But it has long been known as one of the world’s prettiest structures.
-When automobile tycoon Walter P. Chrysler took over financing, he strove to add glamor to New York’s east side.
+When automobile tycoon Walter P. Chrysler took over financing, he strove to add glamour to New York’s East Side.
 The design already featured a multi-story section of glass corners and a stainless steel crown, but he requested the addition of eagle-esque gargoyles designed like the hood ornaments on his cars.

 The world’s tallest twin towers (88 floors each) were completed in 1996 after a three-year build.
 The steel-and-glass façade was created to reflect elements found in Islamic art, while the sky bridge—between the towers’ 41st and 42nd floors—was crafted with safety in mind.
 It’s not bolted to the main structure, but rather designed to be able to slide in and out of the buildings to keep it from snapping during high winds.